Tango Buenos Aires: "The Spirit of Argentina"

 One of today's most talked-about contemporary ballet choreographers, Jessica Lang seamlessly incorporates striking design elements and transforms classical ballet language into artfully crafted, emotionally engaging contemporary work packed with stunning movement.
 This promises to be one of the hottest shows of the winter.
 Among the pieces to be performed are Tesseracts of Time, created in collaboration with internationally recognized architect Steven Holl, and Thousand Yard Stare, honoring wounded veterans and all of those affected by war.
 The New Yorker calls Lang, “a prolific choreographer of skillfully constructed dances that respectfully mesh with music and striking visual design.”

-Pre-show talk in the lobby at 6:30 pm with Jessica Lang on her work The Thousand Yard Stare.
+Pre-show talk with Jessica Lang in the Concert Hall Lobby at 6:30 pm on her work The Thousand Yard Stare.

 Fine Arts Center Concert Hall